How we test kettles

 Does it have a good limescale filter?

 Nobody wants a collection of bitty limescale flakes in their tea.
-We carefully inspect each limescale filter to check whether it's effective at keeping limescale at bay, and fits into the spout properly.
+We carefully inspect each limescale filter to check that it fits into the spout properly, then we pass debris through the filter to check how well it does its job.
 We also look at how easy it is to remove, clean and replace.

 Is the kettle easy to use?